What types of housing are available for students?

 What should I expect for move-in day?

 Move-in day is always an exciting experience and with fully-furnished apartments and no utilities to set up it’s easier than ever!
-Preferred Campus Management has worked tirelessly to streamline the move-in day process and make it as easy for you as possible.
+Cardinal Group Management has worked tirelessly to streamline the move-in day process and make it as easy for you as possible.
 Simply come to the leasing office at your appointed time on move-in day with your ID to pick up your keys and get settled in.
 Be sure to bring proof of insurance and a check or money order for your first installment of rent and any applicable security deposits.
 Pro tip: turn in those items ahead of move-in day to speed through the check-in process.
 If you have questions on the insurance requirements or your rent or security deposit amount simply call the leasing office and one of our friendly associates will help.

 How does an installment lease work?